 I offer manuscript consults for fiction featuring characters of color and sensitivity reads for stories including Hindu culture, South Asian diaspora culture, migration, or neurodiversity.
 Best-selling novelist Courtney Milan notes that I “was thoughtful, detailed, and provided solid, actionable points that really helped me visualize how I could make the book better.
 I highly recommend her work.”

 I have worked with authors writing literary fiction, MG, YA, and romance, and would love to have a look at an excerpt from your work to see if we are a good fit.
 For rates and availability, send me an email at rashenka (at) gmail (dot) com.

-Rashi Rohatgi is a Pennsylvania native who lives and teaches in Arctic Norway.
-Her writing has appeared in, amongst other venues, The Toast, Wasafiri, and Electric Literature.
-Her recent short story, “A Year in the North,” was a finalist for the Prime Numbers Magazine Short Fiction Prize, and was nominated for a Best of the Net Award by The VIDA Review.
+I am a Pennsylvania native who lives and teaches in Arctic Norway.
+My writing has or will appear in, amongst other venues, The Toast, Midnight Breakfast, and Electric Literature.
+A recent short story, “Ahoy,” was selected for Best Small Fictions 2021, and another, “A Year in the North,” was a finalist for the Prime Numbers Magazine Short Fiction Prize, and was nominated for a Best of the Net Award by The VIDA Review.

 I have served as a reader for The Rumpus, an intern for Ayesha Pande Literary, Reviews Editor for Africa in Words, and Fiction Editor for Boston Accent Lit, where I convened the Accent Prize.
 I am a former AWP and Binders mentee and a Bread Loaf, VONA, and Tin House alumna.